druchkamgar/Challenge_2_vFinal/qualifier/README.md

 ## Technologies
 This project leverages python 3.7 with the following packages:

-> questionary - For interactive user promps and dialogs
+> questionary - For interactive user prompts and dialogs

 > fire - for the command line interface

 ---

 ## Installation Guide
 Before running this application first install the following packages:

-"pip install fire"
+1. "pip install fire"

-"pip install questionary"
+2. "pip install questionary"

 In this section, you should include detailed installation notes containing code blocks and screenshots.